pachyderm/docs/content/latest/reference/pachctl/pachctl_connect.md

 ## pachctl connect

-Connect to a Pachyderm Cluster
+Connect to a MLDM Cluster

 ### Synopsis

-Creates a Pachyderm context at the given address and sets it as active
+Creates a MLDM context at the given address and sets it as active

 ```
 pachctl connect <address> [flags]